brummett/Devel-hdb/README.md

 * Inspect the current position at any level in the call stack
 * Watch variables/expressions
 * Get control when the process exits
+* Hover over a variable to see its value.
+Works for all stack frames.

 Pretty much what you would expect from any debugger.